dsld: A Socially Relevant Tool for Teaching Statistics: Discussion

 \subsection{Datasets}

-Both through the \texttt{dsld} package itself, and through the packages that it wraps, a number of built-in datasets are available to greatly enhance its usefulness as a teaching tool.
-Note that these datasets tend to be of an observational nature, an issue covered in the \texttt{Quarto book}.
+Both through the \texttt{dsld} package itself and through the packages it wraps, a number of built-in datasets are available, greatly improving its usefulness of the package as a teaching tool.
+These datasets are primarily observational in nature, an issue discussed in the \texttt{Quarto} book.